Italian White Bean Soup – So Easy!

 • If desired, you can top this soup with some freshly grated parmesan cheese.

-• It is important to drain and rinse the beans in order to avoid adding too much liquid to the soup.
+• It is important to drain and rinse the beans to avoid adding too much liquid to the soup.

 • Store your leftover white bean soup in an airtight container in the fridge for up to 4 days.
 The leftovers can be reheated in the microwave for about 1 minute.